gituser-rk/led-wall-clock/README.md

 sudo ./ledclock.py -d start
 ```
 # To Do
-- change value retrieval from "simple-html" to mqtt-subscriber
+- change value retrieval from "iobroker.simple-api" to mqtt-subscriber
 - Move configuration to a separate file
 - Implement dimming based on some I2C ambient light sensor